 On April 23, 2014, Tanya Sallustro filed a purported class action complaint (the "Complaint") in the Southern District of New York (the "Court") alleging securities fraud and related claims against the Company and certain of its officers and directors and seeking compensatory damages including litigation costs.
 Ms. Sallustro alleges that between March 18-31, 2014, she purchased 325 shares of the Company's common stock for a total investment of \$15,791.
 The Complaint refers to Current Reports on Form 8-K and Current Reports on Form 8-K/A filings made by the Company on April 3, 2014 and April 14, 2014, in which the Company amended previously disclosed sales (sales originally stated at \$1,275,000 were restated to \$1,082,375 - reduction of \$192,625) and restated goodwill as \$1,855,512 (previously reported at net zero).
 Additionally, the Complaint states after the filing of the Company's Current Report on Form 8-K on April 3, 2014 and the following press release, the Company's stock price "fell \$7.30 per share, or more than 20%, to close at \$25.30 per share."
 Subsequent to the filing of the Complaint, six different individuals filed a motion asking to be designated the lead plaintiff in the litigation.
 On March 19, 2015, the Court issued a ruling appointing Steve Schuck as lead plaintiff.
 Counsel for Mr. Schuck filed a "consolidated amended complaint" on September 14, 2015.
 On December 11, 2015, the Company filed a motion to dismiss the consolidated amended complaint.
 After requesting several extensions, counsel for Mr. Schuck filed an opposition to the motion to dismiss on March 21, 2016.
 The Company's reply brief was filed on April 25, 2016.
-No hearing date has been set by the Court at this time.
+Defendant Stuart Titus was served with the Summons & Complaint in the case and he has recently completed briefing his motion to dismiss, through separate counsel.
+No hearing date has been set by the Court at this time with respect to the motions to dismiss.
 Management intends to vigorously defend the allegations and an estimate of possible loss cannot be made at this time.